ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/document-extensions/timeseries/querying/statistics.markdown

 * LINQ method: `Percentile()`

 The percentile method can be used to calculate any percentile in a time series or range of time series entries.
-It takes one `double` value between 0 and 100.
+It takes one `double` value that is greater than 0 and less than or equal to 100.
 This represents the percent of the time series values that should be smaller than the result.

 See examples [below](../../../document-extensions/timeseries/querying/statistics#examples).